simirian/nvim-manager/README.md

       .. "projects.json",

   --- Command to use to move to a project directory.
-  --- @type string|fun()
+  --- @type string|fun(path: string)
   cd_command = "cd",

+  --- Should vim cd to the first file argument?
+  --- @type boolean
+  arg_cd = true,

   --- How to autodetect projects when entering neovim.
+Occurs after atg_cd.
   ---   `false` to not autodetect.
   ---   `"within"` to detect any directory within a saved project.
   ---   `"exact"` to detect exactly a saved project directory.